JetBrains/qodana-action/README.md

   }

   qodana {
+      // by default result path is $projectPath/build/results resultsPath = "some/output/path"
+  }

+  runInspections {
       // by default qodana.recommended will be used profilePath = "./someExternallyStoredProfile.xml"

-      // by default result path is $projectPath/build/results resultsPath = "some/output/path"
   }
   ```